defensive coordinator / Linebackers coach

 B. A. in psychology, William Jewell in 2009

-M. A. in wducation, Southwest Baptist University in 2011
+M. A. in education, Southwest Baptist University in 2011

-Coach Nutt lives in Sioux Center with his wife Kara and their daughter Abigail.
+Coach Nutt lives in Sioux Center with his wife Kara, who works in the Dordt University Social Work department, and their daughter Abigail.